The Drip Kit - Water Drop Photography

 Image Copyright by Kay-Burn Lim

-The Drip Kit is an accessory for the Time Machine that makes it easy to photograph water drops and drop collisions.
+The Drip Kit is an accessory for the Time Machine that makes it easy to photograph the splash art of water drops and drop collisions.
 It was designed to be the easiest to use, and easiest to set up system you can buy.
 You can be capturing drop collisions the same day you receive the equipment.
 Photographing water drops is an art, and superior images (like those shown later on this site) come after you have learned to control the timing and lighting.
 But the mechanics of producing drop collisions is easy with the Time Machine and Drip Kit.

 The Drip Kit consists of the following parts: